ReVanced/revanced-manager/CONTRIBUTING.md

    Once your pull request is approved and merged, it will be included in the next release of ReVanced Manager

 ## 🤚 I want to contribute but don't know how to code
-Even if you don't know how to code, you can still help us by translate the ReVanced Manager application at [Crowdin](https://translate.revanced.app/).
+Even if you don't know how to code, you can still contribute by translating the ReVanced Manager application on our [Crowdin](https://translate.revanced.app/).

 ❤️ Thank you for considering contributing to ReVanced Manager.